iterative/katacoda-scenarios/get-started/stages/06-reproduce-a-pipeline.md

 Now we are ready to execute the pipeline with a single command.

-> Note that we didn't update `dvc.lock` file when we update `dvc.yaml`.
+> 🦉 Note that we didn't update `dvc.lock` file when we updated
-> Currently, the lock file doesn't contain any information about the new stage.
+> `dvc.yaml`.
+Currently, the lock file doesn't contain any information
+> about the new stage.

 Let's check the status of the pipeline first: